sagemathinc/cocalc-doc/source/project-settings.rst

 Deleting a project
 ******************

-**No files are actually deleted when a project is deleted.**
+When you delete a project,
-Only visibility of the project in the project list is changed.
+initially only the visibility of the project in the project list is changed.
+**You fully lose access to the project after 30 days.** We completely remove all users from the project, and there's no way for them to get their work back.

-If you need to permanently delete information that you accidentally copied into a project, contact help@cocalc.com
+If you urgently need to permanently delete information that you accidentally copied into a project, contact help@cocalc.com

 If you click `Delete Project`, the button changes: